2nd Division (Australia)

 The 2nd (Australian) Division is a Reserve division that is headquartered in Randwick Barracks, Sydney.
 The primary role of the Division is homeland defence.
 Its formations are geographically dispersed across Australia and include the 4th Brigade in Victoria and Tasmania, the 5th Brigade in New South Wales, the 9th Brigade in South Australia, the 11th Brigade in Queensland and the 13th Brigade in Western Australia.
 The Division also commands the Regional Force Surveillance Group that provides remote-area, land and littoral surveillance and reconnaissance capability in Australia’s North and North-West.

-The 2nd (Australian) Division has contributed to the defence of Australia for more than a hundred years.
-At home and abroad, in peace and in war, the Division has been part of Australia’s foundational story.
-Many units in the Division have battle honours that not only predate the Australian Regular Army, but also the Federation of Australia.

-Today the Division carries forward a rich tradition of part time soldiers committed to serving the nation.
-Whether patrolling our northern approaches, protecting our bases and critical infrastructure, or responding to Australians in crisis, the 2nd (Australian) Division is always there when the nation needs it.
-It is this deep connection to our society and to our Army’s roots that gives the 2nd (Australian) Division its special place in our history.

 The division was first formed in Egypt in July 1915 during World War I as part of the First Australian Imperial Force (1st AIF).
 The division took part in the Gallipoli campaign, arriving in the latter stages and then traversed to the Western Front in France and Belgium where it had the distinction of taking part in the final ground action fought by Australian troops in the war.
 After the war ended and the AIF was demobilised, the 2nd Division name was revived and assigned to a Citizens Military Forces (reserve) unit in 1921.

 During the inter-war years, the division was based in New South Wales with its headquarters Parramatta.
 During World War II, the 2nd Division undertook defensive duties on the east coast until mid-1942 when it was sent to Western Australia.
 In May 1944, the division was disbanded as the war situation no longer required large numbers of garrison troops to be held back in Australia.
 Post war, the division was re-raised in 1948, and except for a period from 1960 to 1965, the division has existed in one form or another since then.